-The types of leverage points can be considered a framework through which to improve integration management, i.e., ways to improve the flow of information among people and organizations to improve the effectiveness of information.
+The types of leverage points can be considered a framework through which to improve integration management, i.e., in many instances the flow of information among organizations to improve the effectiveness of information.
 Although each of the types of leverage points is introduced in sequence, the types of leverage points influence each other in various ways.
 Nonetheless, Mitchell's sequencing is intentional.